daemonraco/dfdb/README.md

     // . . .
 });
 ```
-When searching for mixed index and unindexed fields, __DocsOnFilesDB__ will first
+When searching for mixed index and unindexed fields, __DocsOnFileDB__ will first
 look for documents that match indexed field conditions, and then filter by
 unindexed conditions.